s3569541/baxter-simdemo/README.md

 Connect to master container:

-`docker-exec -it vxlab-rosie bash`
+`docker exec -it vxlab-rosie bash`

 then

 `./blue-minimal` (for model)

-`docker-exec -it vxlab-blue bash`
+`docker exec -it vxlab-blue bash`

 then